-A pragmatic tactician and astute man manager, Don Revie built a legacy at Leeds United which still exists to this day.
+A pragmatic tactician and astute man-manager, Don Revie built a legacy at Leeds United which still exists to this day.

-Don revie came to Elland Road as a player in 1958, skippering the Whites as they successfully staved off relegation.
+Don Revie came to Elland Road as a player in 1958, skippering the Whites as they successfully staved off relegation.
 Coming towards the end of his playing career, he considered moving into management – almost taking charge at Third Division side Bournemouth – and was offered the chance to take the reins at Leeds United in a combined player-manager role.

 The new manager was transforming the Yorkshire club from the ground up.
-He developed a successful youth academy, becoming a father figure to the team’s younger players, and created a sense of family and togetherness within the Elland Road ranks.
+He developed a successful youth academy, became a father figure to the team’s younger players, and created a sense of family and togetherness within the Elland Road ranks.